 As always, cooking time will vary based on the size of your chicken and the cooking temperature of your crockpot.
 I cooked my 5 pound chicken for 4 hours.
 Just use a thermometer to check the temperature to ensure doneness!
-The meat falls right off the bone and you can add extra seasonings to it based on whatever dish you’re using it in, or just eat it as is.
+The meat falls right off the bone.
+You can add extra seasonings to it based on the dish you’re using it in, or just eat it as is.

 - The aluminum foil balls help elevate the chicken so it isn’t just sitting on the bottom of the crockpot.